 Assistant Curator of Photographs

 My first degree was in Greek and Roman Studies at the University of Exeter.
 After working at Retna, a leading picture agency, I joined the National Portrait Gallery as a Picture Librarian in 2002.
-Since becoming Assistant Curator of Photographs in 2009, I completed an MA in Museum Studies (by distance learning) with the University of Leicester in 2010.
-Within the wider photographic community, I regularly work with galleries, publishers and organizations engaging with photography.
-Most recently I have worked as a selector on exhibitions and projects with the Association of Photographers, London Independent Photography, Miniclick and Source Photographic Review.
+After being appointed Assistant Curator of Photographs in 2009, I completed an MA in Museum Studies (by distance learning) with the University of Leicester in 2010.
+Within the wider photographic community, I have also worked as a selector on exhibitions and projects with organisations including the Association of Photographers, London Independent Photography and Source Photographic Review.

-My illustrated chronology of Man Ray’s life and career was published in exhibition catalogue Man Ray Portraits (2013) which has subsequently been reissued in Spanish, French and Russian editions.
-Recent writing includes features on contemporary photographers Glen Erler (2013) and Todd Hido (2014) for photography magazine Of the Afternoon, and essay ‘The Changing Face of Contemporary Photography’ for The Aesthetica Art Prize (2014) anthology.
-Previously published essays include on Lucia Moholy and Norman Parkinson for online magazine Photomonitor; and ‘Brian Duffy: The Man Who Shot the Sixties’, to an exhibition of the same name held at the Ballarat International Foto Biennale (2011).
+Recent book contributions include the introductory essay for the exhibition catalogue Audrey Hepburn: Portraits of an Icon (2015) and an illustrated chronology of Man Ray’s life and career for the exhibition catalogue Man Ray Portraits (2013).
+Essays and articles include on John Deakin, Lucia Moholy, and Norman Parkinson for Photomonitor, on ‘The Changing Face of Contemporary Photography’ for The Aesthetica Art Prize (2014) and ‘Brian Duffy: The Man Who Shot the Sixties’, to an exhibition of the same name held at the Ballarat International Foto Biennale (2011).